-The iPhone 6’s iOS 12.1.1 update could have a significant impact on your device’s performance.
-While some iPhone 6 and iPhone 6 Plus users will see a positive impact, others could see problems.
+Apple’s iOS 12.5.6 update could have a significant impact on your device’s performance.
+And while some iPhone 6 and iPhone 6 Plus users might see a positive impact, others will run into problems.

 iPhone 6 and iPhone 6 Plus users are complaining about a variety of issues ranging from UI lag to app issues to severe battery drain.
-Some issues are new, some of them have carried over from iOS 12.0, iOS 12.0.1, iOS 12.1, and iOS 11.
+Some of these issues are new and some of them have carried over from older versions of iOS 12.

-With that in mind we want to guide you through the most important things to know, right now, about the iPhone 6 iOS 12.1.1 update.
+With all that in mind, we want to guide you through the most important things to know about the iPhone 6 iOS 12.5.6 update.

-Our walkthrough goes over the iPhone 6’s iOS 12.1.1 problems and provides you with potential fixes.
-It also highlights the changes on board iOS 12.1.1, provides you with information about the iOS 12.1 downgrade, and gives you a look ahead at what’s next for the iPhone 6 and iOS 12.
+Our walkthrough goes over the iPhone 6’s iOS 12.5.6 problems and provides you with potential fixes.
+It also highlights the changes on board iOS 12.5.6, provides you with information about the iOS 12 downgrade, and gives you a look ahead at what’s ahead for the iPhone 6 and iPhone 6 Plus.

-We’ve been using the iOS 12.1.1 update on the iPhone 6 for an extended period of time and we want to start with a quick review of its performance on the 4.7-inch iPhone 6.
+We’ve been using the iOS 12.5.6 update on the iPhone 6 for a short time and we want to start with a quick review of its performance.

 While some iPhone 6 users dealt with battery drain issues and connectivity problems, we spent most of our time on iOS 11 dealing with user interface lag.

 Lag was virtually everywhere on iOS 11.
 We'd see it when we opened up apps, when we were typing on the keyboard, when we pulled up Control Center, when we were moving between home screens, and when we were using our core apps.
 We got used to it after awhile, but it was obviously far from ideal.